Profx5/cse15l-lab-reports/lab1.md

 ![Image](lswfile.png)

 The working directory when running the `ls` command was `/home/lecture1/messages`.
-The input in the terminal was `ls` command passing in one argument of the file called 'el.txt' and the ouput was a list with the same file that I passed in as an argument.
+The input in the terminal was the `ls` command passing in one argument of the file called 'el.txt' and the ouput was a list with the same file that I passed in as an argument.
 The reason why this happened is because even though the directory had access to the file that I passed in as an argument, a file can't hold other files or folders so by calling the `ls` command on this file it could only list that file and nothing else.
+The `ls` command still ran with no errors.
 <br>
 <br>
 <br>